-One of the important components were preventing noise pollution and choosing environmentally friendly metals that are meant for durability and long-life.
+One of the important components was preventing noise pollution and choosing environmentally friendly metals that are meant for durability and long life.

 The team consisted of students from a range of majors such as engineering, music, and art.
 Having students from diverse academic backgrounds is “an ideal engineering studies kind of project,” Cohen said.

 When thinking about the installation, students had to negotiate between the more artistic side and the more practical.